agiacobbi/agiacobbi.github.io/index.markdown

 Outside of the classroom, you can probably find me outside playing sports, tutoring fellow students, or at a piano teaching myself a new song.

-For a quick summary, you can find my resume [here](/assets/Resume.pdf).
+For a quick summary, you can find my updated resume [here](./assets/Resume.pdf).
 To see more of my work, check out [my Github](https://github.com/agiacobbi).